ndpa181/MysqlAdminer/README.md

 Troubleshooting
 ---------------

-1. It takes tens of seconds to add -d for the first time.
-When you run the command "sudo docker-compose up" for the first time without the "--d" parameter, you can see the startup process information on the terminal, which helps to track the error.
+1. It takes tens of seconds to run for the first time, and logging in to MySQL before successful startup will fail.
+It’s getting faster from the second time.
+When you run the command "sudo docker-compose up" for the first time without the "-d" parameter, you can see the startup process information on the terminal, which helps to track the error.

 2. Check if the container is running normally. docker check status command: